HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/passkey.md

 # Use passkey to log in to Admin UI

+!!!caution "Important"
+    This feature is only applicable if your host is using HTTPS.

 ## About this task
 The procedures guide you in using a passkey to log in to **Admin UI**.
 The procedures involve: